So about competition with the star of our previous article — M-PESA. There should be some, right? Safaricom

 b) Services being more expensive than what competitors offer.

 c) Pressure from the market about being dominant and a push to have regulators to put them in check.

-biting bits away from its rival.
+number two player biting bits away from its rival.
 The toughest part is when you are the leader and much ahead with grand responsibilities, customers to answer to, regulators to please, and competitors baying for your blood.
-With all this happening, you still have to continue
+With all this happening, you still

 It has been 11 years running.
 M-PESA not only completely revamped the Kenyan market, it also sparked changes in other African markets.
 It helped bring the digital future several steps closer.
 I am excited to watch how M-PESA will keep itself ahead in the